camunda/camunda-platform/docker-compose/camunda-8.6/README.md

 * URL: `http://localhost:26500`

 #### With Zeebe request authentication
-If you enabled authentication for GRPC requests on Zeebe you need to provide client credentials when deploying and executing processes:
+If you enabled [authentication for gRPC requests](#securing-the-zeebe-api) on Zeebe you need to provide client credentials when deploying and executing processes:
 * Authentication: `OAuth`
 * URL: `http://localhost:26500`
 * Client ID: `zeebe`